 Mass Layoff Statistics (MLS)

 A federal/state cooperative effort to identify, describe and track the effects of major job cutbacks using each state’s unemployment insurance database.
-The program tracks reports on mass layoff actions (50 people or more filing initial unemployment claims) that result in workers being separated from their jobs for five weeks or longer. (www.bls.gov/mls/)
+The program tracks reports on mass layoff actions (50 people or more filing initial unemployment claims) that result in workers being separated from their jobs for five weeks or longer.
+These MLS reports were discontinued in June 2013. (www.bls.gov/mls/)

 The difference between the actual value and measured value of a quantity.